chamilo/chamilo-lms/tests/behat/README.md

 In order to run tests locally:

 - An administrator user should be created with:
+    - Username "admin"
+    - Password "admin"
+    - First name John
+    - Last name Doe
-Username "admin" and password "admin" with user_id = 1
+    - user_id = 1

 - Edit file tests/behat/behat.yml
   An update your Chamilo URL.